-Learn how to make a classic spotted dick with our simple step-by-step recipe.
+Well learn how to make a classic spotted dick with our simple step-by-step recipe.
 With a soft suet sponge and sweet bursts of sultanas throughout, a traditional spotted dick is the ultimate warming pudding served with lashings of thick custard.

 Steaming the pudding is what gives it the lovely soft texture as it keeps the sponge moist and springy – it’s just how a old-fashioned spotted dick pudding would’ve be cooked all those years ago.

 This version of the classic recipe has been tried and tested in the Woman’s Weekly kitchen so it’s sure to be a success.

 If you fancy experimenting with this classic, you could use chocolate chips instead of sultanas.
 Or if you’re a fruit fan add in some extra dried cranberries or glace cherries for an even sweeter flavour.

 How to make spotted dick

 - 90g caster sugar

 - 125g sultanas

 Before you start, sort out how you’re going to cook the pudding, as you should put it in a steamer as soon as it’s been wet-mixed and not left sitting around while you find a suitable pan.
 If you don’t have a large enough steamer, place on a wire rack in the base of a pan which has a tight-fitting lid, so the bowl won’t be sitting directly on the pan base.